stollander33/docs/docs/users/user_guide.md

 ### Containers builds

 All core RAPyDo images are automatically built and pushed on the Docker Hub.
 You can download all required images by using the `rapydo pull` command.
 A project can extend a base image (e.g. to intall additional libraries required for custom endpoints).
-Custom images can be build by using the `rapydo build` command.
+Custom images can be built by using the `rapydo build` command.

 ### Interfaces